 The STA then constructs an Authentication frame with the Authentication algorithm number set to 4 (FILS authentication) (see 8.4.1.1 (Authentication Algorithm Number field)) and the Authentication transaction sequence number set to one (1).
 The random nonce shall be encoded in the FILS Nonce field (see 8.4.1.59 (FILS Nonce field)), and the FILS Authentication Type field shall be set to FILS shared key authentication as defined in Table 8-257c (Key Type).
 If a list of PMKSA identifiers was generated, it shall be used to construct the PMKID list elements.
 The EAP-Initiate/Re-auth packet, if generated, shall be copied into the FILS wrapped data field (see 8.4.2.184 (FILS Wrapped Data element)).
 If PFS is desired, the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field)) and the ephemeral public key shall be encoded in the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).

+The STA transmits the Authentication frame to the AP.

 Instruct the editor to modify section 11.11.2.2.3 as indicated:

-11.11.2.2.3 Step-1 IEEE 802.11 Authentication: AP Requirements
+11.11.2.2.3 AP Processing of Authentication frame

 Upon reception of the Authentication frame, the AP shall do the following: